ramiror/spanglish/README.md

 Pass it bomb | Enjoy
 Effective | Cash
 More to the fart than airplane horn | Unecessary
+At all shore | No matter how
+Lightmind | Clearly

 ## English -> Spanish